 G/F LRI Design Plaza, N. Garcia St. Bel-Air II

 +632.403.6281 • more locations

 Also in LRI is designer Ito Kish’ store.
 Though he closed his main showroom down the road, this small shop of Scandi gems is still open.
 Curated pieces which are sourced from different countries.

-I also saw my favorite brand of Indonesian-made upcycled Teak furniture in Dimensione, but when I returned recently, I saw that the pieces were copied in China and no longer made with antique recycled teak, which is on a different category compared to the light recycled wood they are using.
-After all really old quality teak is not just pest resistant, but also can be used indoor and outdoor.
+I also saw my favorite brand of Indonesian-made upcycled Teak furniture in Dimensione, but when I returned recently, I saw that the pieces were copied in China and no longer made with antique recycled teak, which is in a different category compared to the light recycled wood they are using.
+After all really old-quality teak is not just pest resistant, but also can be used indoors and outdoors.

 If you are looking specifically for IKEA items in Makati, then Möbler is the way to go.
 Be warned that this is not an actual IKEA store, but a reseller so prices can be double, Be warned that they only accept cash or check payments.
 I like going when there is a sale because then the price is closer to actual.

 They have a small showroom, so they don’t carry the super large pieces of IKEA, however you can order stuff from the IKEA Australia catalog.
 It will arrive on their next shipment.
 Though higher in price they are more dependable than some IKEA resellers that I have tried.
 In fact one IKEA reseller I tried on Instagram has not yet delivered Php6,000 worth of items that I had already paid for February 2017.
 I’ve been following up a refund, but it’s taking a while.
 Lesson learned.
 Möbler is established and dependable.

 4977 Enrique St, Palanan, Makati, 1235 • (02) 216 1782